martdegraaf/martdegraaf.github.io/src/blog/content/posts/duplicate-logging-azure-application-insights.md

 ## TL;DR

 The Application Insights was configured to send the data twice to the Log Analytics workspace.
 One of them was done by ARM, the other was enforced by an Azure Policy.
 We turned off the Azure Policy and removed all upstream diagnostics settings on all Application Insights resources.
-This saved 100 euros montl
+This saved 100 euros monthly.

 **On a recent project, we encountered duplicate logging in Azure Application insights.**